Biometric Performance as a Function of Gallery Size: Introduction

-Two earlier papers from out laboratory have addressed the relationship between number of subjects in a database and EER~\cite{RN64,RN1301}.
+Two earlier papers from our laboratory have addressed the relationship between number of subjects in a database and Rank-1 IR and EER~\cite{OPC,RigasScaling}.
 In these studies, biometric authentication was performed using various eye movement features.
 The goal was to authenticate subjects tested on two occasions.
-The total sample was either 200~\cite{RN64} or 335 subjects~\cite{RN1301}.
+The total sample was either 200~\cite{RigasScaling} or 335 subjects~\cite{OPC}.
 For the purpose of evaluating "Database Scaling Performance", the ROC analysis was repeated for randomly drawn subsets of subjects (\textit{N}=50 to 200 or 335).
-The authors report that "there was no discernable difference in equal error rates produced for a subject pool of 50 or a subject pool of 323".
+For Rank-1 IR, the authors report a slight reduction in rank-1 identification rates as the subject pool increases \cite{OPC}.
+For EER, the authors report that "there was no discernible difference in equal error rates produced for a subject pool of 50 or a subject pool of 323".

-We were interested in in evaluating the influence of changes in numbers of subjects on a much larger scale (\textit{N} = 1,000, 10,000 and 100,000 subjects).
-For reasons of convenience and availability, we relied in large part on synthetic data sets.
-However, we were able to replicate our key finding with a real face-recognition data set~\cite{MORPH}
+We were interested in evaluating the influence of changes in gallery size on a much larger scale (up to 100,000 subjects).
+For reasons of convenience, availability and control, we employed synthetic data sets.
+However, at each step in the analysis, we provide comparison analyses for a real face-recognition data set (MORPH-II) ~\cite{MORPH} with \textit{N} = 13,930 subjects.
+The real face recognition data allowed us to evaluate if the substantive findings with synthetic data were replicated in real biometric data.